Louisiana vs. Arkansas State NCAA Football Odds, Plays and Insights | October 21, 2021

 Over/Under Insights

-- Louisiana and its opponents have not yet scored more than 67 points -- this matchup's point total -- in a game this year.
+- Louisiana has not yet combined with its opponents to score more than 66.5 points in a game this year.

-- In 80% of Arkansas State's games this season (4/5), the teams combined to score more than Thursday's total of 67.
+- Arkansas State and its opponents have combined to score more than 66.5 points in four of five games this season.

-- The combined points per game average of the two teams, 60.5, is 6.5 points fewer than Thursday's over/under.
+- The two teams combine to score 60.5 points per game, 6.0 less than the over/under in this contest.

-- The Ragin' Cajuns and their opponents score an average of 57.2 points per game, 9.8 fewer than Thursday's total.
+- Ragin' Cajuns games have an average total of 57.2 points this season, 9.3 fewer than Thursday's over/under.

-- In 2021, games involving the Red Wolves have averaged a total of 65.7 points, 1.3 fewer than this game's set over/under.
+- The 65.7 PPG average total in Red Wolves games this season is 0.8 points fewer than this game's over/under.

 Louisiana Stats and Trends

-- Louisiana's games this year have gone over the total in one out of six opportunities (16.7%).
+- Louisiana's games this year have hit the over on one of six set point totals (16.7%).

 - The Ragin' Cajuns have turned the ball over five times this season, three fewer than the Red Wolves have forced (8).